nghiant3223/handbook/dev/kafka/concept.md

 - ZooKeeper sends notifications to Kafka in any case of changes (e.g. new topic, broker dies, broker comes up, delete topics, etc...)
 - **Kafka can't not work without ZooKeeper**
 - Operates with an odd number of servers (3, 5, 7)
-- Also has a concepts of leader and followers.
-Leader handles writes, followers handle reads

 ## Guarantees